-The Company recorded royalties and sub-license fees from Cryo-Cell de Mexico in the amount of approximately \$699,000 and \$605,000 for the years ended November 30, 2009 and 2008, respectively, and this is reflected in licensee income in the accompanying consolidated statements of operations and comprehensive income (loss).
-In addition, the Company processes and stores specimens sent from sub-licensees in Central America, Ecuador, and to a lesser extent Mexico ("sublicensees").
-Under the revised agreement effective October 2009, the sublicensees terminated the rights and obligations of their agreements with Cryo-Cell de Mexico and entered into separate storage services and license agreements with the Company for the exclusive license to market the Company's U-Cord program.
-Processing and storage revenues from specimens originating in these territories and stored at the Company's facility in Oldsmar, Florida totaled \$813,000 and \$628,000 for the years ended November 30, 2009 and 2008 and are reflected in revenues in the Company's consolidated financial statements under Item 8 of this Annual Report or Form 10-K.
+The Company recorded royalties from Cryo-Cell de Mexico in the amount of approximately \$837,000 and \$699,000 for the years ended November 30, 2010 and 2009, respectively, and this is reflected in licensee income in the Company's consolidated financial statements under Item 8 of this Annual Report or Form 10-K. In addition, the Company processes and stores specimens sent from sub-licensees in Central America, Ecuador, and to a lesser extent Mexico ("sublicensees").
+Under the revised agreement effective October 2009, the sublicensees terminated the rights and obligations of their agreements with Cryo-Cell de Mexico and entered into separate storage services and license agreements with the Company's facility in Oldsmar, Florida totaled \$735,000 and \$813,000 for the years ended November 30, 2010 and 2009 and are reflected in processing and storage fees revenue in the Company's consolidated financial statements under Item 8 of this Annual Report or Form 10-K.